|Nutrition Facts (per serving)|

 The marinade takes only 20 minutes and when cooked in a hot pan, the glaze crisps up and slightly caramelizes resulting in a delightful color and texture.
 With the addition of garlic, ginger, and a dash of chili pepper this dish will is sure to be a crowd-pleaser.

 1/2 cup maple syrup

 2 tablespoons dark soy sauce

-- 2 teaspoons garlic (minced)
+2 teaspoons minced garlic

-- 2 teaspoons fresh ginger (grated)
+2 teaspoons grated fresh ginger

-1/2 teaspoon chili flakes
+1/2 teaspoon chile flakes

 2 tablespoons vegetable oil

-Gather your ingredients.
+Gather the ingredients.